From the National Sheriffs’ Association:

 This state of the art program will be complementary to the full Law Enforcement Dog Encounters Training (LEDET) course in development by NLECAA in coordination with the Department of Justice’s COPS Office.
 This is the only canine encounter course endorsed by the National Sheriffs’ Association.

 “Many conflicts can be defused or even avoided by understanding dog behavior,” said James Crosby, Director, Canine Encounters Training, NCLEAA.
 “Keeping officers and pets safe is the focus of the course.
-Large liability awards have resulted from officers needlessly using lethal force.
+Large liability awards have resulted from officers needlessly using lethal force, learn more about LLCs here.
 We aim to keep the officers safe while reducing those deadly conflicts.”

 The content package includes five interactive scenarios and an additional training module that covers the basics of canine behavior.
 All six scenarios/modules are available in VirTra’s content library for the V-300™ training simulator, and four modules are available for the V-180™ and V-100™ training simulators.
 The complementary training program is under final review, with an anticipated release later this year.